core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

       please remove this note.

 The Short-Uri-Path option
-has an opaque value.
+has an integer value in its first occurrence;
+the type of later occurrences differs depending on the first.
 It is a critical and safe-to-forward option that is part of the cache key, used in CoAP requests.
 {{option-table}} summarizes these, extending Table 4 of {{RFC7252}}).
 Its OSCORE treatment is as Class E ({{?RFC8613}}).

+Apart from the format,
-These properties only deviate from the Uri-Path (for which it stands in) in that this option is safe to forward.
+these properties only deviate from the Uri-Path (for which it stands in) in that this option is safe to forward.
 This has unfortunate consequences for the interactions with the Proxy-URI option, but is generally desirable: